-No!
-We are a non-sectarian organization that has many programs through which neighbors help neighbors in need in Montgomery County, Maryland through donations of time, funds and in-kind contributions.
-Over 7,000 individuals volunteer with our programs each year, including corporate and civic groups, individuals and groups from our membership – over 160 congregations of many faith traditions who find common ground through service to neighbors.
+No. We are a non-sectarian organization that has many programs through which neighbors help neighbors in need in Montgomery County, Maryland through donations of time, funds and in-kind contributions.
+Over 4,800 individuals volunteer with our programs each year, including corporate and civic groups, individuals and groups from our membership — over 165 congregations of many faith traditions who find common ground through service to neighbors.
 Won’t you join us?

 Is Interfaith Works a government agency?

-No!
-Many of our programs receive public support from federal, state, county and municipal funding sources, but we are an independent 501c3 agency.
-Government contracts and grants account for less than 33% of our financial support each year.
+No. Many of our programs receive public support from federal, state, county and municipal funding sources, but we are an independent 501(c)(3) agency.

 Montgomery County is affluent.
 Why do people in Montgomery County need help?